gboone/gboone.github.io/_posts/2015-03-26-why-analytics-usa-gov-matters.md

 power games; it's about the improvement of people's lives.
 Analyitics.usa.gov is an active expression of government "for the people, of the people, and by the people."

+PS: while writing this post, about 20,000 more people started accessing government websites.

 [1]: https://analytics.usa.gov
 [2]: https://18f.gsa.gov/2015/03/19/how-we-built-analytics-usa-gov/